Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Background and Notation

-\end{theorem} \cite{tao-paper} characterized the feasibility of $(\Ac,\vw)$ as follows: \begin{theorem}[\citet{tao-paper}] $(\Ac,\vw)$ is feasible if and only if \begin{enumerate} \item $d=\sum_{j \in [m]} w_j d'$, \item $\dim(H) \leq \sum_{j \in [m]} w_j \dim(A_j H)$ for any subspace $H \subseteq \R^d$. \end{enumerate} \end{theorem} This result renders the feasibility of Brascamp-Lieb data into a constrained optimization problem: It induces linear constraints on $\vw$ as $H$ varies over different subspaces.
+\end{theorem} \citep{tao-paper} characterized the feasibility of $(\Ac,\vw)$ as follows: \begin{theorem}[\citep{tao-paper},Theorem~1.13] $(\Ac,\vw)$ is feasible if and only if \begin{enumerate} \item $d=\sum_{j \in [m]} w_j d_j$, \item $\dim(H) \leq \sum_{j \in [m]} w_j \dim(A_j H)$ for any subspace $H \subseteq \R^d$. \end{enumerate} \end{theorem} Notice that, in particular, Theorem~\ref{thm:feasible}(2) implies that $\bigcap_{j \in [m]} {\rm ker} A_j=\{0\} $ for $j \in [m]$.
+This result renders the feasibility of Brascamp--Lieb data into a constrained optimization problem: It induces linear constraints on $\vw$ as $H$ varies over different subspaces.
 Importantly, since $\dim(A_j H) \leq d$, the set of constraints is finite.
-Therefore, the feasible set is a convex polytope $\Xc_{\Ac}$ (also known as \emph{Brascamp-Lieb polytope}).
-If $\vw$ lies on the boundary of $\Xc_{\Ac}$, then there exists a non-trivial subspace $H$ for which the inequality constraints in Theorem~\ref{thm:feasible} are tight. \begin{defn}[Simple Brascamp-Lieb data] Let $(\Ac,\vw)$ feasible.
-A subspace $H \subseteq \R^d$ is \emph{critical}, if
+Therefore, the feasible set is a convex polytope $\Xc_{(\Ac,\vw)}$ (also known as \emph{Brascamp--Lieb polytope}).
+If $\vw$ lies on the boundary of $\Xc_{(\Ac,\vw)}$, then there exists a non-trivial subspace $H$ for which the inequality constraints in Theorem~\ref{thm:feasible} are tight. \begin{defn}[Simple Brascamp--Lieb data, \cite{tao-paper}] Let $(\Ac,\vw)$ feasible.
+A subspace $H \subseteq \R^d$ is \emph{critical} if

-We say that $(\Ac,\vw)$ is \emph{simple}, if there exists no non-trivial, critical subspace. \end{defn} Geometrically, simple Brascamp-Lieb data lie in the interior of $\Xc_{\Ac}$.
-Importantly, Problem~\ref{eq:BL-const} has a unique global solution for simple data. \begin{theorem} Let $(\Ac,\vw)$ as before and $X := \sum_{j \in [m]} w_j A_j^* Z_j A_j$.
+We say that $(\Ac,\vw)$ is \emph{simple} if there exists no non-trivial, critical subspace. \end{defn} Geometrically, simple Brascamp--Lieb data lie in the interior of $\Xc_{(\Ac,\vw)}$.
+Importantly, Problem~\eqref{eq:BL-const} has a unique global solution for simple data. \begin{theorem} Let $(\Ac,\vw)$ as before and $X := \sum_{j \in [m]} w_j A_j^* Z_j A_j$.
 Then, the following statements are equivalent: \begin{enumerate} \item $Z$ is a global maximizer for $\BL(\Ac,\vw,Z)$; \item $Z$ is a local maximizer for $\BL(\Ac,\vw,Z)$; \item $X$ is invertible and $Z_j^{-1} = A_j X^{-1} A_j^*$. \end{enumerate} \end{theorem} Theorem~\ref{thm:maximizer} implies that the feasibility of a BL datum can be characterized by maximizing $\BL(\Ac,\vw,Z)$.
-Moreover, Theorem~\ref{thm:maximizer}(3) allows us to rewrite~\eqref{eq:BL-sup} with respect to $X$, which results in the formulation that we will analyze in this work (see~\citep[Definition~7]{vishnoi}):
+Moreover, Theorem~\ref{thm:maximizer}(3) allows for rewriting~\eqref{eq:BL-sup} with respect to $X$, which results in the formulation that we will analyze in this work (Proposition~\ref{prop:BL-min}).